Kenmore Air Harbor Seaplane Base: History

 The first seaplane flight from Lake Union was by William E. Boeing, on June 15, 1916.
 The lake has been served by commercial flights from Kenmore Air since 1946.
-In 2018, buoys and lights were installed in the lake to warn boaters of landing planes.
-Despite the warnings, recreational watergoers have continued to interfere with seaplanes, leading to both cancelled flights and legal efforts to more strongly regulate water use.
+In 2018, buoys and lights were installed in the lake to advise boaters of landing planes.
+Despite the advisory buoys, recreational watergoers have continued to use the public lake, leading to cancelled flights.